pluja/Selfhosted-Google-Photos-Alternative/02-Photo-Storage-Solution.md

 *COMPUTER*: /Pictures/Gallery

 We will set both folders as Send-Recieve, we may want to have the "IgnoreDelete" form the PC to the Server just in case, but this is optional.

+### PiGallery2

+This will be the app we will be using to display our Gallery folder.
+Installing PiGallery2 on our Raspberry is pretty easy, you just need to follow the [app instructions on their README.md](https://github.com/bpatrik/pigallery2/blob/master/docker/README.md).
+I really recommend using Docker-Compose.

 ---